ViewSpatial-Bench: Evaluating Multi-perspective Spatial Localization in Vision-Language Models

 For Cam-Rel.
 Dir. task, we leveraged 3D spatial coordinates and camera parameters to determine relative positions between object pairs.
 For Per-Sce.
 Sim. task, we first identified objects appearing only once in each scene (set $\mathcal{N}$), selected object triads ${o_1, o_2, o_3}$ from $\mathcal{N}$, and used metadata to locate frames containing all three objects.
 By simulating the position and orientation at $o_1$, we calculated the relative position of $o_3$ from this simulated viewpoint.

 \paragraph{MS-CoCo Source.} For Cam-Obj.
-Oir. and Per-Obj.
-Oir. tasks, plus Per-Rel.
+Ori. and Per-Obj.
+Ori. tasks, plus Per-Rel.
 Dir. task, we utilized the MS-CoCo validation set.
 We filtered images containing animate objects occupying at least 20\% of the image area.

 For orientation tasks, we selected images where subjects' gaze directions aligned with head orientations.
-Using MS-CoCo's bounding boxes and keypoints, we segmented person images into head and body components, then employed Orient-Anything-Large~\cite{wang2024orient} to calculate rotation angles (Algorithm \ref{alg:human_view}).
+Using MS-CoCo's bounding boxes and keypoints, we segmented person images into head and body components, then employed Orient-Anything-Large~\citep{wang2024orient} to calculate rotation angles (Algorithm \ref{alg:human_view}).
 For person-perspective orientation, we derived gaze direction by analyzing angular offsets between head and body orientations.
 For camera-perspective orientation, we calculated both head and body rotation angles, selecting the computation with highest confidence.
 For complex cases with multiple subjects, we resorted to manual annotation.

 For Per-Rel.
 Dir. task, which include questions like "From person A's perspective, where is person B located?", we manually annotated 864 instances due to the complexity of human and object appearances and insufficient accuracy in automated approaches.